 Since 1 April of this year, the labour inspectorate has had its powers strengthened and can now apply to court for a range of orders including pecuniary penalty orders, compensation orders and banning orders as well as issuing infringement notices.
 In this context, employers who fail to ensure that their employment agreements are properly documented face the real prospect of significant sanctions.
 Recently, the Authority imposed a penalty of $7,000 for failure to comply with the requirements of an improvement notice.
 In order to avoid compliance issues, we recommend that you seek independent legal advice as a matter of urgency.

-Carolyn Heaton is a Partner in Morrison Kent’s Dispute Resolution team specialising in employment law.
 This article should not be seen as legal advice and should not be relied on for that purpose.